sutantyo/stx/README.md

 ![image1](https://user-images.githubusercontent.com/5953262/116773641-e2fece00-aa99-11eb-8f91-aa19b0b86946.jpeg)

 You can see a bit more texture in the CB foil, which is how I expect foils to look.
+The foiling effect on the set foil is more subtle, but it is also doing a much better job at preserving the original colours.

 #### Does it matter?